Resend Integration

 -

-Visit Resend and sign up with your email
+Visit Resend and register an account with your email

 -